Skip navigation

 Metal cleaner poisoning

-Metal cleaners are very strong chemical products that contain acids.
+Metal cleaners are very strong chemical products that contain acids and other chemicals.
 This article discusses poisoning from swallowing or breathing in such products.

 Poisonous Ingredient

-Metal cleaners contain organic compounds called hydrocarbons, including:
+Metal cleaners contain organic compounds called hydrocarbons and other chemicals, including:

 • 1,2-butylene oxide